 - Atlantic High-skilled Program; and

 - Atlantic Intermediate-skilled Program

-Top Tip: Visit our in-demand jobs in Canada pages to find out in which Atlantic Province your occupation in demand to improve your chances of success in the application process.
-The more in-demand your job, the better your chances of getting hired and getting a visa through the AIP!
+Visit our in-demand jobs in Canada pages to find out in which Atlantic Province your occupation is in demand to improve your chances of success in the application process.
+The more in-demand your job, the better your chances of getting hired and getting a visa through the AIP.

-Now you may find that this doesn’t quite deserve to be on the list as it doesn’t technically qualify as immigration to Canada due to your temporary status you will get, but hear us out.
-Depending on your nationality and where you are applying from getting a temporary work permit can take anywhere from 4 to 6 months.
-And once you have gained as little as 6 months work experience you could apply for permanent residence through programs such as the Saskatchewan Work Experience Stream, especially if you work in one of the following sectors:
+Now you may find that this doesn’t quite deserve to be on the list as it doesn’t technically qualify as immigration to Canada due to the temporary status you will get, but hear us out.
+Depending on your nationality and where you are applying, getting a temporary work permit can take 4 to 6 months.
+And once you have gained as little as six months of work experience, you could apply for permanent residence through programs such as the Saskatchewan Work Experience Stream, especially if you work in one of the following sectors: